BartMassey/taunet-utils/README.md

 communications node" for a Raspberry Pi that allows it to communicate securely with other TauNet nodes.

-This code comprises a set of sample utilities interacting with TauNet.
+This code comprises a set of sample utilities for interacting with TauNet.

 * `taunet-echo.hs`: This server will listen for a TauNet message and echo it back as the body of a message sent to the TauNet server presumptively at the source address of the original.

-  This code is currently a work-in-progress: not complete and ready for use.
-However, it may serve as an example of TauNet interaction.

-The Haskell code requires the packages `ciphersaber2`, `bytestring` and `network` from Hackage.
-The build infrastructure is not yet in place.
+* `taunet-send.hs`: This client will send its standard input to a TauNet server and listen for a return message, which it will write to standard output.

 This work is licensed under the GPL version 3 or later.
 Please see the file COPYING in the source distribution of